mqxym/EmojiCrypt/README.md

 # EmojiCrypt Version 0.12.2
-- Javascript based app to decrypt and encrypt text with AES, BlowFish and XOR.
+- Javascript based app to decrypt and encrypt text using 3 encryption algorithms (XOR, BlowFish and AES).
 - Keys can be stored in localStorage
 - Uses CryptoJS library
 - Uses multiple chained hash-functions to calculate the final key and prevents bruteforce attacks